WanFeng97/architecture-classification/README.md

 # architecture-classification
-Project on architecture style and arcitect classification
+Project on architecture style and architect classification